 - Search for international companies based in Brazil, these generally hire international staff more than local companies

 - Check embassy websites, you will need to be fluent in the local language and also have a formal education

 - Improve your Brazilian Portuguese, if you know zero local words and phrases then your chances of gaining employment.
-You might want to view our online Brazilian Portugese courses or search language schools in Brazil.
+You might want to view our Portugese courses in Brazil and arrange course with a language school.

 - Working hours - Most people work eight hours per day usually between 8am and 6pm with one or two days off per week.

 - Holidays - Employees are usually entitled to up to 30 days' holiday after working full time for a year with the same employer.

 If you enter Brazil on a normal tourist visa you are not allowed to seek paid employment.
 This isn't to say people don't do it, but if you are caught or overstay your visa you will usually be fined and not allowed back into the country for 6 months.

 To work in Brazil legally you will need to get a visa, this must be applied for by an employer in Brazil.
 If accepted, this visa will allow you to work in Brazil for up to 2 years.
 After this time if you want to stay you can apply for permanent resident status.
 If you are already working in a profession and have a degree level education you are more likely to be given a work visa.